 Books I Own

 This is the ultimate guide to known Dinosaur bone configurations and positions based on historical finds.
 Very interesting.

 End of the Megafauna: The Fate of the World’s Hugest, Fiercest, and Strangest Animals by Ross D E MacPheee, Illustrated by Peter Schouten

 A good read but is heavily technical.
 The author references several research papers and makes, in my opinion, an assumption that you know what they had talked about.
 It is an interesting dive into what happened to all of the Megafauna and possible causes for their extinction.
 The art throughout is a good distraction from the heavy text.

 There was a great interview with Mr. Hone on the Dinosaur George Podcast that brought his book to my attention.
 Part 1 – Episode #136 and Part 2 – Episode #137 of the Podcast.
 I started to read the book but have not had time to get past the first chapter.
 David Hones Blog.

 The Great Extinctions: What Causes Them and How They Shape Life by Norman MacLeod

 Having started this recently, this is a good balance between a technical and non-technical real.
 The book contains a large number of full-color illustrations and charts, which help drive the point.

 Stratigraphic Paleobiology: Understanding the Distribution of Fossil Taxa in Time and Space by Mark E. Patzkowsky and Steven M. Holland

 It’s not enough to just say a creature went extinct at the very last period of time in which you find the last example of that creature.
 There is a whole world of considerations to pay attention to.
 These include the geography of the site, weather, and all sorts of environmental factors.
-The authors are known as an authority in their field and this heavily technical text drives a point more than tells a story.
+The authors are an authority in their field and this heavily technical text drives a point more than tells a story.